 circumstances which meant that she was no longer entitled to the benefit.

-Last year the Coventry Telegraph reported that Ian Reynolds failed to declare an inheritance of £25,000 and carried on claiming Housing Benefit, Job Seekers Allowance and Council Tax Benefit for five years.
+The Coventry Telegraph reported that Ian Reynolds failed to declare an inheritance of £25,000 and carried on claiming Housing Benefit, Job Seekers Allowance and Council Tax Benefit for five years.

 During a hearing at Rugby Magistrates Court Mr Reynolds pleaded guilty to three counts of benefit fraud and was given 200 hours of community service.
 The defendant was also ordered to pay £200 in court costs and was given a 12 month supervision order.